 Kun has funded healthcare for 426 patients in 16 countries.

-Ort is a rice farmer from Cambodia.
-She has one son and two daughters.
-She enjoys listening to the monks pray on the radio.
-Two years ago, Ort developed a cataract in each eye, causing her blurred vision and photophobia.
+Em is a 68-year-old rice farmer from Cambodia.
+She has twenty grandchildren and in her free time, she likes to go to the pagoda.
+One year ago, Em developed a cataract in each eye, causing her blurry vision, itchiness, and irritation.
 She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Ort learned about our medical partner, Children's Surgical Centre, she traveled for six hours seeking treatment.
-On March 5, doctors will perform a small incision cataract surgery and an intraocular lens implant in each eye.
+When Em learned about our medical partner, Children's Surgical Centre, she traveled for four and a half hours seeking treatment.
+On February 27, doctors will perform a small incision cataract surgery and an intraocular lens implant in each eye.
 After recovery, she will be able to see clearly.
 Now, she needs help to fund this $398 procedure.
-Her son says, "My mom cannot go outside alone, she needs someone to help her get around.
-She is looking forward to having restored sight and living an independent life again after surgery."
+She says, "I hope that after my surgery I will be able to go to the pagoda and attend the ceremonies that I normally like to participate in."